ken0361/Group_Project/Portfolio/System Design.md

 #### 2. Book status classification list

-According to books available, Borrowed, exceptional, reserved four categories of status display, click on the list to display all the book ID under a certain status.
+According to books available, borrowed, exceptional, reserved four categories of status display, click on the list to display all the book ID under a certain status.
 When the state of the book changes, this part can show the latest distribution in real time.

 ![desktop3](images/desktop3.png)